Introduction to TODOseq

 DOING Update sync script

-DONE Triage customer feedbackThis approach is faster to type and more natural when taking notes or journaling.
+DONE Triage customer feedbackThis approach is faster to type and flows naturally when taking notes or journaling.

 Tasks progress through defined state sequences rather than just being "checked" or "unchecked":